TehAutumnCore/MSSA-Prep/AzureFundamentals-Coursera/Introduction_To_Cloud_Computing_Essentials_with_Azure_Management/notes.md

 - Review practice questions and take practice exams to test your knowledge.

 ### Course Introduction: Essentials with Azure fundamentals
-Defintion of Cloud Computing: Understanding what cloud computing is and its core principles
+*Defintion of Cloud Computing*: Understanding what cloud computing is and its core principles *Benefits*: Exploring the advantages of using cloud services, such as scalability, cost-effectiveness, and flexibility *Cloud Models*: Overview of different cloud computing models (Iaas, PaaS, SaaS) and their applications in real-world scenarios
-Benefits: Exploring the advantages of using cloud services, such as scalability, cost-effectiveness, and flexibility Cloud Models: Overview of different cloud computing models (Iaas, PaaS, SaaS) and their applications in real-world scenarios Security Measures: Introduction to essential cloud security practices to protect data and resources.
+*Security Measures*: Introduction to essential cloud security practices to protect data and resources